cemyeniceli/GettingCleaningDataProject/README.md

 3. Manipulate and process data to extract necessary tidy dataset
 4. Write output data to a CSV file inside `data/output` dir

 There is also a codebook called 'CodeBook.md' which describes the variables, the data, and any transformations or work that performed to clean up the data.
-In addition, the processed output data can also be found in this repo called 'output_dataset.csv'.
+In addition, the processed output data can also be found in this repo called 'meanStdAverage_UCI_HAR.txt'.

 ## Run from command line